Quantum limit transport and destruction of the Weyl nodes in TaAs: Results

 We measure both \bpaj---\rh{zz}---and \bpej---\rh{xx}---to identify different regimes in the electronic structure of TaAs (Figure \ref{fig:lls}).
-TaAs contains three distinct types of quasiparticles: two electron-like Weyl Fermi surfaces (denoted W1 and W2 \cite{Lv:2015,Lv:2015b,Huang:2015,Arnold:2016,Ma:2017}), and hole-like Fermi surface with a `trivial' spectrum \cite{Huang:2015,Zhang:2016,Arnold:2016}. \autoref{fig:lls}c highlights a key difference in the Landau quantization between Weyl and trivial carriers: the energy of the $n=0$ LL of Weyl carriers is field-independent and disperses linearly in $k_z$ (momentum parallel to $\vec{B}$), whereas the energy of the $n=0$ LL of trivial carriers is field-dependent and disperses quadratically in $k_z$.
+TaAs contains three distinct types of quasiparticles: two electron-like Weyl Fermi surfaces (denoted W1 and W2 \cite{Lv:2015,Lv:2015b,Huang:2015,Arnold:2016,Ma:2017}), and a hole-like Fermi surface with a `trivial' spectrum \cite{Huang:2015,Zhang:2016,Arnold:2016}. \autoref{fig:lls}c highlights a key difference in the Landau quantization between Weyl and trivial carriers: the energy of the $n=0$ LL of Weyl carriers is field-independent and disperses linearly in $k_z$ (momentum parallel to $\mathrm{\textbf{B}}$), whereas the energy of the $n=0$ LL of trivial carriers is field-dependent and disperses quadratically in $k_z$.
 This leads to qualitatively different behaviour for the two carrier types in the QL, when only the $n=0$ LL is occupied \cite{Moll:2016}.
 As the magnetic field is increased TaAs passes through four distinct LL regimes, described in detail in the caption to \autoref{fig:lls}.
-The fact that the trivial hole carriers can be completely depopulated with field is a result of the field-independence of the $n=0$ LL of the Weyl carriers.
-The field at which this depopulation occurs---36 tesla---agrees quantitatively with previous Fermi surface geometry measurements \cite{Arnold:2016}.
+With the magnetic field aligned along the c-axis both the W1 and W2 Weyl pockets enter the QL (the chemical potential enters the $0^{\mathrm{th}}$ LL) below 8 tesla, as observed in both our data and in previous studies of the Fermi surface of TaAs \cite{Arnold:2016}.
+The hole pocket enters the quantum limit at 18 tesla and is completely depopulated at 36 tesla---also agreeing with previous studies \cite{Arnold:2016}.
+The fact that the trivial hole carriers can be completely depopulated with field is a result of the field-independence of the $n=0$ LL of the Weyl pockets, where the chemical potential is pinned due to the small excess of electrons versus holes.